SKYSYSLK/SithumiTradings/README.md

 <br>

 ### Contributing
-Warmly welcome to developers for contributing **PersoAd** Project.
+Warmly welcome to developers for contributing **Sithumi Tradings** Project.
 Make sure to open an issue and communicate with us before creating a Pull Request.

 <br>

 ### License

-The PersoAd System is open-sourced software solution licensed under the [GNU General Public License v3.0](./LICENSE).
+The Sithumi Tradings System is open-sourced software solution licensed under the [GNU General Public License v3.0](./LICENSE).